YounesMoukhlij/Younes.ai/README.md

 - More ...
 Feel free to see the website on vercel.

+### Demo Video

 Dear Reviewers,

-I sincerely apologize for not being able to upload the demo video of my website as planned.
-Unfortunately, I experienced persistent internet connectivity issues due to a problematic router, which caused severe lag and frequent disconnections throughout the day.
-Despite multiple attempts, I was unable to successfully upload the recorded video.
+I sincerely apologize for not being able to submit the demo video of my website as expected.
+Unfortunately, I encountered severe internet connectivity issues throughout the day due to a faulty router, which caused constant lag and disruptions.
+Despite working diligently on the challenge and attempting multiple times to upload the video, the connection was too unstable to complete the upload successfully.

-I understand the importance of a live demonstration and will prioritize uploading the video as soon as my internet connection stabilizes.
-Alternatively, I’d be happy to schedule a live walkthrough if needed.
+I truly regret that technical difficulties prevented me from sharing the video demonstration, as I put significant effort into this project and wanted to showcase it properly.
+As soon as my internet connection stabilizes, I will upload the video and notify you immediately.
+Alternatively, I’d be happy to schedule a live demo at your convenience.

-Thank you for your understanding and patience.
-Please let me know if you’d like any additional details in the meantime.
+Thank you for your understanding and for considering my work despite these unexpected challenges.
+Please let me know if there’s any additional information I can provide.

-Best regards and thanks a lot for your understanding.

 ![Demo 1](https://github.com/YounesMoukhlij/Younes.ai/blob/main/Images/1.png)